 Most of the human population is lactose intolerant to some extent, as our bodies are not designed to be able to digest milk after the first 4-5 years of our life.
 Many people suffer from constant bloating due to dairy products while being unaware of the root cause of their problem.

-IBS is a condition of the gut in which the gut can be overly sensitive to some kinds of foods and produceuncomfortable symptoms such as bloating, flatulence and diarrhoea.
+Irritable bowel syndrome (IBS) is a condition of the gut in which the gut can be overly sensitive to some kinds of foods and produce uncomfortable symptoms such as bloating, flatulence and diarrhoea.
 There is no cure for IBS but cutting out some kinds of food like gluten and dairy products can help with the bloating.

 Many women suffer from bloating during certain stages in their menstrual cycle.
 Hormonal fluctuations during PMS can alter your metabolism and cause bloating and pain.
 Bloating and constipation are common symptoms in women who are pre-menopausal or are pregnant.

 Having too much salt in your diet can also be a reason for a bloated stomach.
 Sodium leads to fluid buildup and can make you feel bloated and full.
 It is difficult to monitor salt intake in this age of processed food as many processed food items are very high in sodium.

 Just like lactose intolerance, many people can be suffering from other food allergies such as gluten or nut allergies.
 If you are constantly bloated all the time even after having a healthy lifestyle, it would be a good time to rule out food allergies.

 Carbonated drinks contain a lot of carbon dioxide in them to maintain their characteristic fizz.
 Having too much of these carbonated drinks can lead to an excess buildup of gases in your digestive system and lead to a bloated stomach.

 Sugar-free foods usually contain an alternative sweetener, which is not very easily digested by our bodies.
 They sit in our gut, undigested and become a food for the microbes which can result in excess production of gas and cause flatulence and bloat.